mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 Limit ports USB.
 Two ports: 3.0 and ten ports:2.0 Rear all, and one internal bluetooth FENVI

-Safari (Netflix- Amazon Video) and AppleTv
+Safari (Netflix- Amazon Video) and AppleTv.
 Imessage and facetime e.t.c ok

 ------------------------------------------